pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 ### Conclusion

-The goal of this notebook is to help provide some ideas of ways to take advantage of the flexibility of PyMC3's GP modeling capabilities.
+The goal of this notebook is to help provide some ideas of ways to take advantage of the flexibility of PyMC's GP modeling capabilities.
 Data rarely comes in neat, evenly sampled intervals from a single source, which is no problem for GP models in general.
 To enable modeling interesting behavior, it is easy to define custom covariance and mean functions.
-There is no need to worry about figuring out the gradients, since this is taken care of by Theano's autodiff capabilities.
-Being able to use the extremely high quality NUTS sampler in PyMC3 with GP models means that it's possible to use samples from the posterior distribution as possible forecasts, which take into account uncertainty in the mean and covariance function hyperparameters.
+There is no need to worry about figuring out the gradients, since this is taken care of by Aesara's autodiff capabilities.
+Being able to use the extremely high quality NUTS sampler in PyMC with GP models means that it's possible to use samples from the posterior distribution as possible forecasts, which take into account uncertainty in the mean and covariance function hyperparameters.

 ```{code-cell} ipython3
 %load_ext watermark